waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DEBUGGING STEP 2:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.

 ### B. Tool Debugging Log (T41483)
-- **`pathfinder` tool DELETED (PROTOCOL VIOLATION):** My previous attempts to fix the `pathfinder` tool were unsystematic, leading to its deletion.
-This was a violation of my 'Tool Debugging & Refinement Protocol'. **CORRECTIVE ACTION:** I will adhere strictly to the v4 protocol.
-Future tool debugging will follow a systematic process using `run_code` for diagnostics before re-defining the tool.
-I will prioritize rebuilding a reliable pathfinding tool at the next logical opportunity, as its absence is a major tactical disadvantage.
+- **`pathfinder` tool DELETED (PROTOCOL VIOLATION - T41483):** My previous attempts to fix the `pathfinder` tool were unsystematic, leading to its deletion.
+This was a violation of my 'Tool Debugging & Refinement Protocol'.
+- **CORRECTIVE ACTION (T41755):** I am immediately rectifying this protocol failure.
+I will adhere strictly to Protocol v4 for all future tool debugging.
+I am now defining a new `pathfinder` tool using a systematic approach.
+The absence of this tool is a critical failure that has directly caused navigational issues; its restoration is my highest priority over any other gameplay action.

 ## IV.
 Tile Mechanics & Traversal Rules
 - **`elevated_ground`:** Walkable ground at a different elevation.
 Requires `steps` to access.